sschoener/sschoener.github.io/_posts/2025-01-29-build-systems.md

 ---
 layout: post
-title: Whoops, I wrote a build system
+title: How and why I wrote a build system
 excerpt:
 tags: []
 ---